azavea/azavea-branding-guide/design/03-colors.md

 group: design
 status: complete
 permalink: /design/colors.html
-description: Azavea's color scheme helps perpetuate our personality.
-We try to use color meaningfully within our applications, and use these below colors as a part of our branding.
+description: Azavea's color scheme helps emote our company's personality.
+We do not typically align the branding colors with our applications, but do try to use color meaningfully in our work.
+The below colors will only cover color as it relates to Azavea's brand.

 ---